- Address: 24 rue du Commandant-Guilbaud, Paris

 - Main use: Football

 Extra stadium info – Parc des Princes

-Paris Saint-Germain Football Club, also known as PSG, have been tenants of the venue since 1973.
-Paris Saint-Germain won the French top-flight football league in 1986 for the first time in their history.
+Paris Saint-Germain Football Club, also known as PSG, moved to the venue in 1973.
+PSG won the French top-flight football league in 1986 for the first time in their history.
 They drew an average home attendance of 24,000 during that domestic league season.
-PSG, the first French sports club with 10 million followers on their main social media page, are among the first football clubs in the world with a value of $1 billion.
-In 2017, Paris Saint-Germain broke the transfer fee record for a football player when they signed the Brazilian football star Neymar da Silva Santos Júnior.
+Paris Saint-Germain FC, the first French sports club with 10 million followers on its main social media page, is among the first football clubs in the world with a value of at least $1 billion.
+In 2017, PSG broke the transfer fee record for a football player when the club signed the Brazilian football star Neymar da Silva Santos Júnior.
 Neymar left the Spanish side FC Barcelona for the club from Paris.

 Paris Saint-Germain Football Club played their first-ever UEFA Champions League final in 2020.
 Ander Herrera Agüera, Ángel Fabián Di María, Jan Thilo Kehrer, Juan Bernat Velasco, Keilor Antonio Navas Gamboa, Kylian Mbappé Lottin, Leandro Daniel Paredes, Marcos Aoás Corrêa, Neymar da Silva Santos Júnior, Presnel Kimpembe and Thiago Emiliano da Silva started for PSG in the final.
 PSG reached the final after beating the German side RB Leipzig in the semi-finals of the tournament.
 FC Bayern München from Germany won the final, which took place in the Portuguese city of Lisbon.
 The German football club from Bavaria won their sixth European football championship title after beating Paris Saint-Germain.